burakaydinofficial/TRELLIS/README.md

     ```

 2. Install the dependencies:

-    **Before running the following command there are somethings to note:**
+    **Recommended Installation:**
+    ```sh
+    . ./setup.sh --new-env --basic --xformers --flash-attn --diffoctreerast --spconv --mipgaussian --kaolin --nvdiffrast
+    ```

+    The setup script will automatically detect your CUDA version and configure PyTorch accordingly.
+It supports CUDA 11.8, 12.1, and 12.2.

+    **For specific CUDA version (optional):**
+    ```sh
+    export CUDA_SETUP_VERSION="12.1"  # or "11.8", "12.2", "12.4"
+    . ./setup.sh --new-env --basic --xformers --flash-attn --diffoctreerast --spconv --mipgaussian --kaolin --nvdiffrast
+    ```

+    **Important Notes:**
     - By adding `--new-env`, a new conda environment named `trellis` will be created.
-If you want to use an existing conda environment, please remove this flag.
+Remove this flag to use an existing environment.
-    - By default the `trellis` environment will use pytorch 2.4.0 with CUDA 11.8.
-If you want to use a different version of CUDA (e.g., if you have CUDA Toolkit 12.2 installed and do not want to install another 11.8 version for submodule compilation), you can remove the `--new-env` flag and manually install the required dependencies.
-Refer to [PyTorch](https://pytorch.org/get-started/previous-versions/) for the installation command.
-    - If you have multiple CUDA Toolkit versions installed, `PATH` should be set to the correct version before running the command.
-For example, if you have CUDA Toolkit 11.8 and 12.2 installed, you should run `export PATH=/usr/local/cuda-11.8/bin:$PATH` before running the command.
+    - If you have multiple CUDA Toolkit versions installed, ensure the correct one is in your `PATH`.
+For example: `export PATH=/usr/local/cuda-12.1/bin:$PATH`
-    - By default, the code uses the `flash-attn` backend for attention.
-For GPUs do not support `flash-attn` (e.g., NVIDIA V100), you can remove the `--flash-attn` flag to install `xformers` only and set the `ATTN_BACKEND` environment variable to `xformers` before running the code.
-See the [Minimal Example](#minimal-example) for more details.
+    - For GPUs that don't support `flash-attn` (e.g., NVIDIA V100), remove the `--flash-attn` flag and use `export ATTN_BACKEND=xformers` before running the code.
-    - The installation may take a while due to the large number of dependencies.
+    - The installation may take a while due to compilation of extensions.
 Please be patient.
-If you encounter any issues, you can try to install the dependencies one by one, specifying one flag at a time.
+    - If you encounter issues, try installing dependencies one by one, specifying one flag at a time.
-    - If you encounter any issues during the installation, feel free to open an issue or contact us.

-    Create a new conda environment named `trellis` and install the dependencies:
+    **Verify installation:** After setup, run:
     ```sh
-    . ./setup.sh --new-env --basic --xformers --flash-attn --diffoctreerast --spconv --mipgaussian --kaolin --nvdiffrast
+    python -c "import torch; print(f'PyTorch: {torch.__version__}, CUDA: {torch.version.cuda if torch.cuda.is_available() else \"Not available\"}')"
     ```
     The detailed usage of `setup.sh` can be found by running `. ./setup.sh --help`.
     ```sh